dmitryserbin/azdev-release-orchestrator/README.md

 ## Advanced

 - Ignore Failures: suppress errors and set task result to partially succeeded in case of failure
+- Approval Retries: number of attempts to retry (with 1 minute delay) approving target release stage deployment (if unsuccessful) before failing

 ## Support